-YotaPhone introduced with Android 4.2 Jelly Bean, LCD and E Ink displaysAlex Wagner - Deputy Managing Editor, News Desk
+YotaPhone introduced with Android 4.2 Jelly Bean, LCD and E Ink displaysAlex Wagner - Editorial Director of News and Content

 Google's Android operating system has powered some unique handsets in the past, such as the Motorola Flipout and Kyocera Echo, and today that trend is continuing with a new device from Russian mobile broadband company Yota.
 Dubbed the YotaPhone, the new smartphone features a 4.3-inch 1280x720 LCD touchscreen on one side and a second 4.3-inch E Ink display on the other side.
 Yota explains that the two screens are linked, and the E Ink side can display notifications, email and calendar information as well as pictures and books.
 The company is also touting the E Ink display's ability to show things like boarding passes and tickets after the YotaPhone's 2,100mAh battery has run down.